groovyjarod/meta-portfolio/README.md

 - type 'git clone <url>' and hit enter
 - type cd meta-portfolio and hit enter
 - type npm install and hit enter.
 Wait for everything to install.
-- type npm start and the application will start.
+- type npm start and hit enter.
+The application should start.

   Have fun!